linkmit/infomepl/README.md

 ### `all_data/`
 This folder contains all raw experimental data extracted from PsychoPy.
 - Each `.csv` file corresponds to a single participant's responses.
-- These files are read and combined by scripts in the `all_data_processing_statics/` folder.
+- These files are read and combined by scripts in the `all_data_processing_statics/` file.

 ## Files
 ### `all_data_processing_statics.R`